 Changing an account's color is useful if you have several accounts of the same type, such as two or three checking accounts.
 You may want to make each account a different color to avoid mistakenly writing checks from the wrong account.

-To change an account's color
+Here's what you need to know to change an account's color: